-- The cookies set by GA expire in 30 days rather than the default 2 years.
+The cookie set by GA is a session (non-persistent) cookie rather than the default 2 years.

 Advertisers ask us questions that are easily answered with an analytics solution like “how many users do you have in Switzerland browsing Python docs?”.
 We need to be able to easily get this data.
 We also use data from GA for some development decisions such as what browsers to support (or not) or how much usage a particular page or feature gets.